WilliamZhang20/zap-docker-app/README.md

 In this project, I used Docker and Flask to build a web app that can run the [ZAP](https://www.zaproxy.org/docs/docker/full-scan/) website scanner.

-The app consists of two microservices: a flask web server and the ZAP scanner, which are connected through two mounted volumes and launched with Docker Compose.
+The app consists of two container-based microservices: a flask web server and the ZAP scanner, which are connected through two mounted volumes and launched with Docker Compose.

 To use it, one can simply enter the website link, press submit, and the report will be rendered on the website.